MicrosoftDocs/win32/desktop-src/Debug/working-with-xstate-context.md

 ---
-Description: 'This document contains an example that demonstrates how to use the XState context functions to retrieve and set extended features on a thread.' ms.assetid: 'F7937402-1173-4647-B9FF-856C0925C1C3'
+Description: This document contains an example that demonstrates how to use the XState context functions to retrieve and set extended features on a thread. ms.assetid: F7937402-1173-4647-B9FF-856C0925C1C3
-title: Working with XState Context
+title: Working with XState Context ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Working with XState Context